isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 ``--o1r code,hexstring``
-   This option is very similar to ``-o``, only that it forces ``perfdhcp`` to insert the specified extra option (or options if used several times) into relayed DHCPv6 message at 1st level of encapsulation.
+   This option is very similar to ``-o``, only that it forces ``perfdhcp`` to insert the specified extra option (or options if used several times) into relayed DHCPv6 message at first level of encapsulation.
 The code specifies the option code and the hexstring is a hexadecimal string that defines the content of the option.
 Care should be taken as ``perfdhcp`` does not offer any kind of logic behind those options; they are simply